Institut-Leucemie/nasvar-conda/README.md

 ```

 `conda-build` creates an isolated environment, pulls the Rust toolchain and compilers from
-conda-forge (as declared in the recipe), downloads the pinned upstream source, compiles
+conda-forge (as declared in the recipe), clones the upstream repository at the commit
-nasvar from it, runs the test phase, and writes the artifact to:
+pinned in `recipe/meta.yaml`, compiles nasvar from it, runs the test phase, and writes the
+artifact to:

 ```
 <conda-root>/conda-bld/linux-64/nasvar-<version>-*.conda
 ```

 Expect a few minutes for the Rust + jemalloc compilation.
-The build verifies the
-downloaded source against the `sha256` pinned in `recipe/meta.yaml`; a mismatch aborts the
+Because the source is pinned to a
-build by design.
+git commit SHA, the build always compiles exactly that revision: the commit SHA is the
+content hash of the whole tree, so the upstream input is anchored by construction.

 ## Using it in Galaxy